 Understanding the 34-EMA Wave, GRaB Candles, and the Modified Darvas indicators to navigate the markets in any asset class

 Indicators are merely an interpretation of the most important variable on a chart, the price.
 What makes Wave, GRaB, and Modified Darvas so powerful is that they can be applied to any market on any timeframe and allow for consistent interpretation of sentiment and momentum.

 As traders, we want to know how to effectively use indicators for information to find tradable setups, good price entries, and to set exit targets.

-Join us on September 23rd to learn how to use theses indicators to find trades and make profitable decisions!
+Learn how to use theses indicators to find trades and make profitable decisions with Raghee’s class!